Build-Electric-Kft/Q2-Logic/README.md

 > **6 isolated digital inputs**\
 > -Input voltage between COM and each input: 10–24 VDC\
 > **4 relay output**\
-> -Maximum load current: 5A 250VAC | 1A 30VDC
+> -Maximum load current: 5A 250VAC | 1A 30VDC\
 > **4 N-type MOSFET output**\
 > -Maximum load current: 5A/CH or 15A(all chanel)\
 > -Maximum voltage: 30VDC\
 > -PWM frequency: 1,2kHz\
+> -Maximum temperature at full load: 70 °C\
+> **Ethernet**\
+> -W5500 chip\
+> -10/100 Mbps Ethernet with auto-negotiation and full-/half-duplex support\
+> **CAN bus**
+> -Multi-master communication: any node can initiate transmission.
+> -Built-in message arbitration and error detection.
+> -Maximum node count depends on the transceivers and network configuration.
+> -On-board 120 Ω termination resistor.
+> -Dedicated PESD1CAN TVS protection against ESD and voltage transients, 23kV IEC 61000-4-2\
+>
 >